 I draw inspiration from personal experiences and strive to make clients feel comfortable to open up and share while providing guidance in identifying aspects of their lives that we can work on.

 Healing, growth and living authentically is possible.

 If you are ready to take a step towards wellness, let’s talk.

 - Master of Arts in Counseling Psychology – United States International University (USIU)

 - Certified Grief Educator – By David Kessler + Grief.com

 - Post-graduate Certificate in Traumatic Stress Studies – Trauma Research Foundation

-- Eye Movement Desensitization and Reprocessing (EMDR) – Level I – EMDR Kenya Association
+- Eye Movement Desensitization and Reprocessing (EMDR) – Level I & II – EMDR Kenya Association

 - Kenya Psychological Association (KPsyA) Member